The CanGap Impact Fellowship

 A: Once you’ve completed the program, we’ll share a follow-up email with resources to support your next steps during your gap year and beyond, including how to complete your award application.
 To learn more about the award, click here.

-Q: Would you recommend this project to someone working full-time on their gap year?
+Q: Would you recommend this program to someone working full-time on their gap year?

 A: Absolutely!
 This isn’t meant to be a full-time gig.
 This is to support you in making the most of your gap time while still being able to accomplish everything else you have on your gap year goal setting list, like making money and seeing friends!
 Remember: the entire program is 3 months.
 You will go from idea to executed program within 12 weeks.